WFRCAnalytics/APP-HTS-Trip-Purpose-Shiny/README.md

 The `dataprep` folder contains a jupyter notebook with the code to access the 2023 HTS via BigQuery API and the SQL code to generate the `trips_by_type.csv`.

+Some data issues still remain to be resolved, such as the higher number of 'missing response' trips.

+The app can be access here: https://wfrc.shinyapps.io/2023-utah-household-travel-survey-trips-generated/

 ![image](https://github.com/user-attachments/assets/f5a2bf42-5c66-49db-8eb2-7f2cbe4c8979)